jakobevangelista/migration-sample-final/README.md

 The batch import handles the migration of the rest of the users that the trickle doesn't migrate through a scheduled process, ensuring all users are migrated.

-There are 2 major steps for batching, uploading a list of userId's to clerk, then importing them to Clerk.
-These process are done on our servers so we take the burden of compute, we just need a few things from you.

 #### Passing all user IDs to Migration Dashboard

 In the dashboard, there's a button to upload a .csv with a list of all of your user ids.

-With the list of userId's uploaded, you can monitor the dashboard to see when all of your users are migrated.
+With the list of userIds uploaded, you can monitor the dashboard to see when all of your users are migrated.
 Once the number of active users waiting to be signed in goes to 0, you can switch to clerk!

 ### 3. Replacing Sign In, Sign Up, and Data Access Patterns with Clerk